 The Anker SoundCore Life 2 are decent mixed usage wireless over-ears.
 They are noise cancelling, but their ANC feature is disappointing, especially for commuting.
 On the upside, they have a decent audio reproduction and are better suited for bass-heavy genres.
 They also have a bass boost effect that is easy to use but won't let you know on which setting you are.
 Their battery life is amazing and will last you around 28 hours.
 However, like most Bluetooth headphones, their latency might be slightly high for watching videos, but you can use the included audio cable to get rid of it, which is convenient.
 These headphones are fairly versatile, offer good value, and will be suitable for most users.

 The SoundCore Life 2 are comfortable and lightweight headphones.
 The padding on the ear cups is plushy and is very soft.
 That said, the cups may feel a bit small for bigger ears.
 The padding on the headband is also comfortable and distributes the weight of the headphones effectively.
 However, the headband is also very large and, even at the smallest size adjustment, these headphones might be too large for people with smaller heads.
+If you find these too large, you may want to check out the upgrade model, the Anker Soundcore Life Q20, as they have a slightly smaller headband.

 The SoundCore Life 2 have an easy to use control scheme and offers multiple common functionalities like play/pause, manage calls, track skipping, and volume control.
 On top of that, you also have a dedicated button for the noise cancelling feature.
 These headphones also have a bass boost that you can trigger by double tapping the middle button twice.
 The buttons are clicky and offer good feedback, but you don't know on which bass setting you're on.